danfma/mobx-activator/README.md

 # mobx-activator

-Typescript compiler transformer to add reflection information to our types.
+Typescript compiler transformer to enhance your types automatically when using the new Mobx 6.

 ## Dependencies